Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 The 3D landmark network receives cropped video frames as input without requiring additional depth input.
 The model outputs the positions of 3D points and the probability that the face appears and is reasonably aligned in the input.

 Next, process the image through flipping, color space conversion, and other adjustments.
-Then, compare the face detection model’s minimum confidence to determine if the face detection was successful.
+Then, compare the face detection model's minimum confidence to determine if the face detection was successful.

 Finally, render the detected faces in the image as 3D meshes.